 There is a glass walkway that spans the two towers that visitors brave enough can walk across.
 There is also a permanent exhibition that visitors can do and it is called The Tower Bridge Experience, which shows you the history of the bridge.

 The bridge itself has seen quite a bit of excitement.
-In 1912, after an emergency, a very skilled pilot had to fly between the bascules and the upper walkway in order to avoid a certain disaster.
+In 1912, after an emergency, a very skilled pilot had to fly between the bascules and the upper walkway to avoid an absolute disaster.
 Then in 1952, the drawbridge started rising while a double-decker bus was still crossing.
 The driver avoided catastrophe by accelerating rapidly and jumping the gap, saving everyone on board.

 Jack the Ripper is one of, if not the most notorious unknown serial killers.
 While there were plenty of suspects, the true killer's identity has never been proven.